Skip to Content

 • Account Number (99999999999999) – This is the roll number located on the tax bill.
 City of Oshawa roll numbers all begin with 1813.
 Those four digits should NOT be entered.
 The digits should look like this example: 0#0 0## ##### 0000. (spaces may or may not be allowed depending on your bank)

-Accuracy is imperative as General Fees and Charges may apply to the correction of payments made to the wrong account.
+Accuracy is imperative as Fees and Charges may apply to the correction of payments made to the wrong account.
 See Misapplied Payments for additional information.

 For issues with your banking application, contact your bank to assist you with the bill payment set up.
 Not all banking applications are the same.